kashish113/Predicting-Customer-Swirl-using-Artificial-Neural-Network/README.md

 cm = confusion_matrix(y_test, y_pred)

-The confusion matrix is calculated as shown we got a total of (2162) correct predictions and  (709) incorrect predictions with an accuracy of 83%
+# The confusion matrix is calculated as shown
+  We got a total of (2162) correct predictions and  (709) incorrect predictions with an accuracy of 83%